-A free consultation is conducted via video counseling only.
+A free consultation is conducted via online therapy in Texas only.

 Otherwise, you will be charged a non-refundable $75 no show fee.
 Your card information is required at the time of scheduling a consultation to cover the cost of the no show fee.